alexander-kastil/ai-skilling-week/03-no-code-agents/01-sp-agents/readme.md

 - Page with AI Agent
 - How to create Agents
-- Where Agents are stored
+- Deploy and Publish Agents
 - Use Agent in Teams

 ## Page with AI Agent